turbolinks/turbolinks-classic/README.md

 });

 $(document).on('page:partial-load', function(event) {
-  // apply non-idempotent transformations to the nodes in event.data });
+  // apply non-idempotent transformations to the nodes in event.originalEvent.data });

 $(document).on('page:change', function(event) {